AmrMomtaz/Shortest-Path-In-Dynamic-Graphs/README.md

 ### **2) Evaluating the parallelism**

-The main goal of this part is to evaluate the effect of parallelism.
-We will fix the following:
+The main goal of this subsection is to evaluate the effect of parallelism.
+The following values are fixed:
-   * Number of operations will be fixed to be 100,000 operations per each random batch generated.
+    * Number of operations is 100,000 per batch.
     * Number of nodes in the graph is 200.
     * Query frequency is 0.9.
     * Add frequency is 1.
-   * Number of generated batches will be 5 batches.
+    * Number of generated batches is 5 batches.
     * Shortest path algorithm is stateless.
-   * The minimum number of queries to parallelize is equal to the number of threads.
+    * Minimum number of queries to parallelize is equal to the number of threads.
+    * Just one client.

 | **Batch** | **1 thread** | **2 threads** | **4 threads** | **6 threads** | **12 threads** |
 | ----- | -------- | --------- | --------- | --------- | ---------- |